GaoFan98/repo-oracle/README.md

-# DevKnowledge Hub
+# Repo Oracle

-DevKnowledge Hub is an AI-powered documentation assistant and codebase Q&A system for GitLab repositories.
+Repo Oracle Hub is an AI-powered documentation assistant and codebase Q&A system for GitLab repositories.
 It automatically generates docstrings for Python code and provides a semantic search interface to ask questions about the codebase.

 ## Features